 Analyst: ‘Sudan govt must confiscate ill-gotten gains’

-A prominent intellectual and political analyst argues that the transitional government must confiscate the unlawfully obtained property in the country.
+A prominent political analyst argues that the transitional government must confiscate the unlawfully obtained property in the country.
 He describes the capitalists that grew during the era of the former regime as parasitic, and greedy.

-He called on the transitional government to confiscate the unlawfully obtained property in the country.
-He expressed his concerns about the delay in such a move.
-I wish we can apply the principle of how you have obtained such wealth (where you got this from) during the next stage, he said.
+He called on the transitional government to confiscate the unlawfully obtained property in the country, expressing his concerns about the delay in such a move.
+"I wish we can apply the principle of how you have obtained such wealth during the next stage", he said.

-In a political forum on Thursday, prominent political analyst El Shafee Khidir argued that the success of the transitional period highly depends on a political compromise between the leftist and Islamic parties.
+In a political forum on Thursday, political analyst El Shafee Khidir argued that the success of the transitional period highly depends on a political compromise between the leftist and Islamic parties.
 He claimed that without such a historical compromise that can ensure the preferences of both the left and right, there will not be a transitional period.
 To resolve an issue such as the relationship between the state and religion, there must be a compromise, he said.